 One clear idea at work here is the lack of versioning in the name.
 I don’t see many places where Windows Server 2016 is shown, it’s always Windows Technical Preview 2.
 In fact, the operating system itself returns a version of “Windows Server Technical Preview 2 (10.0.10074)“.
 Good luck figuring what the hell you’ve burned to DVD in a year (if you didn’t label the disk).

 The first thing you see on login to Windows Server 2016 is that it’s bare.
 No matter what installation option you choose, there is no desktop to speak of.
 Since I installed Windows with at least the GUI (I believe this is called Core Install with GUI tools), I was left with simply a command prompt.
 Given that, I needed to get my bearings as to where things were and how to get at stuff.

-The first, and most important tool here is Server Manager.
+The first and most important tool here is the Server Manager.
 This is where you control the roles and features installed on the server.
-The second thing to work with is simply accessed by running mmc in the Command Prompt window.
+The second thing to work with is simply accessed by running MMC in the Command Prompt window.
 Then, add the snap-in you need (in this case I was hunting down the Device Manager to see what drivers were left to install).
 Many of these utilities are also quickly available in the “Tools” menu in Server Manager.

 dism /online /enable-feature /featurename:server-gui-shell /source:C:\windows\winsxs /all